 The Gardenia is native to the Far East from India through to Japan.
-Its creamy white flowers are very fragrant, and necklaces of them are made and offered to local divinities, and strings of them tied to maidens hair.
+Its creamy white double flowers are fragrant and mat textured.
+In India and other Eastern Asian countries, Gardenia necklaces are offered to local divinities and tied to maidens hair.
 Gardenia jasminoides is a small shrub with greyish bark and dark green shiny leaves.

-Styles & Sizes: They create a dense medium to large bonsai in almost all styles, but are by far they are most popular as informal upright and broom styles.
-In these styles, the crown is allowed to volumise, allowing the flamboyant white flowers to show off.
+Gardenia Bonsai create a dense medium to large bonsai in almost all styles, but they are most popular as informal upright and broom styles.
+In these styles, the crown is allowed to volumise, allowing the dazzling white flowers to show off.

-Position: In the temperate zones they are best grown indoors in a warm conservatory or heated greenhouse.
-They need a lot of light and humidity, so situate in a bright spot but avoid exposing to direct midday sunlight if possible.
-If required provided addition artificial lighting in the long winter nights.
+Position: They are best grown indoors in a warm conservatory or heated greenhouse in temperate zones.
+They need a lot of light and humidity, so situate in a bright spot but avoid exposure to direct midday sunlight if possible.
+If required, provide additional artificial lighting during long winter nights.
 Use a humidity tray to provide the high levels of humidity it needs, and ensure temperatures are above well 15°C every day.
 Ensure there are not-too-much temperature fluctuations.

-Watering: Keep soil moist but not waterlogged.
-Water early in the morning to ensure the bonsai has enough when it needs it during the day and is able to use it up before nightfall.
-Overwatering and waterlogging can lead to chlorosis turning leaves yellow and falling off.
+Watering: Gardenia Bonsai like moist, but not waterlogged soil.
+Water early in the morning to ensure the bonsai has enough when it needs it during the day and can use it up before nightfall.
+Overwatering and waterlogging can lead to chlorosis, turning leaves yellow and falling off.

-Feeding: Every two weeks during the growing season and every 6 weeks during dormant periods.
-Use a balanced organic fertiliser throughout the year and use and an additional dose or two of high nitrogen fertiliser in spring to help with the flush of new growth.
-They love an acidic soil so use an organic soil acidifier or teaspoon of vinegar to help keep the pH low and prevent chlorosis.
+Feeding: Fertilise every two weeks during the growing season and six weeks during dormant periods.
+Use a balanced organic fertiliser throughout the year and use an additional dose or two of high nitrogen fertiliser in spring to help flush new growth.
+They love acidic soil so use an organic soil acidifier or teaspoon of vinegar to help keep the pH low and prevent chlorosis.

-Repotting: Repot every 2 years in late spring when the warmer weather is well settled in.
-Use a rich well-draining soil of peat or loam, grit or sharp sand, leaf mould or bark all in equal parts by volume.
+Repotting: Repot every two years in late spring when the warmer weather is well settled.
+Use a rich, well-draining soil of peat or loam, grit or sharp sand, leaf mould or bark in equal parts by volume.
 Conversely, you can use a mixture of Akadama, Pumice and well-mulched bark in equal parts.

-Pruning: Gardenia is best pruned after flowering in early summer.
-As they set they buds late summer in July for the next season, it is best to prune after flowering.
-Structural pruning is best carried out at this time too as this will effectively eradicate most or all the flowering buds.
-Cut back fully extended shoots to leave 3 active leaf nodes.
+Pruning: Gardenia set their buds late summer in July for the next season; it is best to prune after flowering.
+Cut back fully extended shoots to leave three active leaf nodes.
+Structural pruning is best carried out at this time, as this will effectively eradicate most or all the flowering buds.

 Wiring: Gardenia is best styled with the clip and grow method.
-If wiring is required it is best wired in autumn when the bonsai is dormant.
+It is best wired in autumn when the bonsai is dormant if wiring is required.